 It was important to me to have that right away, like first up in the movie.
 Not to say now we’ve got to get everybody back together and let’s go find them, now we find Captain America and he’s digging in a trench and now we find whoever instead just go boom, we’re back.
 This is what you love.
 Are you having fun?
 Good.
 Now we’re going to tear it apart.

-Joss Whedon : It’s hard.
-What’s important is making everybody integral to this story and not just have it sort of be a roll call where it’s like I’m also in the film.
+Joss Whedon: Yes, It’s hard.
+What’s important is making everybody integral to this story and not just have it sort of being a roll call where it’s like I’m also in the film.
 Making sure that the twins’ story was part of Ultron’s story and obviously making sure that their perspective on the Avengers had something to do with Ultron’s and so that there was always a reason for everyone to be together.

-Question : You’ve done so much to influence pop culture, but in doing so, who do you look to, or who inspires you to reach further and to reach higher to make this entire universe and fulfilled vision the way you see it?
+Question: You’ve done so much to influence pop culture.
+Who inspires you to reach further and higher to make this entire universe?

-Joss Whedon : I kind of I have a weird relationship with pop culture.
-I’ve never really been a part of it until I suddenly was, and so, you know, most of my influences are a little left of center and, or very old.
-You know, the directors that I look at,when I’m thinking about a movie, usually are people like Vincent Minnelli or Sam Fuller, or you know, um, Frank Barseghian but it’s the people who, not just artists.
+Joss Whedon: I kind of I have a weird relationship with pop culture.
+I’ve never really been a part of it until I suddenly was, most of my influences are a little left of center and, or very old.
+You know, the directors that I look at, when I’m thinking about a movie, usually are people like Vincent Minnelli or Sam Fuller, or Frank Barseghian, but it’s the people who, not just artists.
 It’s just the people in my, in my own life that I see working four times as hard as I ever can.

 And the amount of work that he did for six years to put that together, I just thought, oh, gotta bring up my game.
 There it is.
 The bar is higher again ******.

-Question : In the movie, we saw the introduction of the Hulkbuster and one of the most epic Avenger versus Avenger battles, I think we’ve ever seen.
-Was there any difficulties filming that?
+Question: In the movie, we saw the introduction of the Hulkbuster, were there any difficulties filming that?

 Joss Whedon : Fun.
 I mean, I got to a lot of countries I’ve never been to and to see these beautiful cities and these places and, and eat really good food and generally, yeah, I don’t get to take vacations.
 Location scouting is definitely the next best thing.

-Question : So we just met with Aaron Taylor-Johnson and Elizabeth Olson and they said that they didn’t have to audition for their roles, SO what was it about?
-What was it about them that made them perfect for the roles that they got?
+Question: Aaron Taylor-Johnson and Elizabeth Olson didn’t have to audition for their roles, what was it about them made them perfect for the roles?

 Photo Credit: Marvel

-Question : I have another question.
-We hear Ultron say, upon this rock, I shall build my church, and we also hear the vision say I am.
+Question: We hear Ultron say, “upon this rock, I shall build my church, and we also hear the vision say I am.”
 Was there any type of significance to having these forms of artificial intelligence kind of speak those Biblical terms?

-Joss Whedon : Yes.
-I mean it’s not necessarily specific in the sense of we are saying this about this person, this about Ultron, to say he has a bit of a God complex is, is, is not, and that was all James, by the way.
-That, I didn’t want to, no, um, uh, um, but uh, um, you know, we are talking about new life and we are talking about the vision in particular is something, you know, sort of more than man and uh, that iconography is deliberate, but it’s open to interpretation.
+We are talking about new life and we are talking about the vision, in particular, is something, sort of more than that iconography is deliberate, but it’s open to interpretation.
 I’m not saying, you know, uh, that they are one thing or another.
-I’m saying that, that our response to them contains some element of that uh, you know, that understanding of ourselves and our history.
+Our response to them contains some element of that understanding of ourselves and our history.

-I mean, it’s a Frankenstein story as much as its anything else and the Frankenstein story is, who made me?
+I mean, it’s a Frankenstein story as much as it’s anything else and the Frankenstein story is, who made me?
 Why am I here?
 And I guess I’m kind of pissed about it.
-Um, so that, that iconography rolls into that very naturally, I think, and.
+That iconography rolls into that very naturally.

-Joss Whedon : Is there something we didn’t do in the movie?
+Joss Whedon: Is there something we didn’t do in the movie?
 [LAUGHTER] So much movie.
-There’s always stuff you sort of either give up on or just, you know, realize is ridiculous, but I can’t really think of something we didn’t do.
+There’s always stuff you sort of either give up on or just realize is ridiculous, but I can’t really think of something we didn’t do.
 There’s stuff we cut out you know, the first cut of the movie was an hour longer than the one that’s in theaters.
-I think it’s the length it should ought to be.
+I think it’s the length it should be.